Jahia/widen-asset-picker/doc/en/picker.md

     String JCRMountPoint = properties.getProperty("jahia.widen.edp.mountPoint");
 %>
 ```
-Then we populate a js context object
+Then we populate a js context object.
+This context object is checked
+by the douane component of the application (cf. step 2 of the [architecture](#architecture-1)).
 ```js
 const context_${targetId}={
     widen:{